-How to give a great academic conference presentation: Tips and tricks
+Tips to give a great academic Conference Presentation

 One key part of academic development is developing the skills to give great conference presentations.
 These are skills that can be learned; although some people are naturally talented public speakers, you can develop and train yourself to be better at presenting your work and ideas.
 Your ability to present confidently and effectively will be a key transferrable skill in your professional development.